ChrisZZhong/chriszzhong.github.io/_posts/2023-06-19-monitoring.md

 `WARN` : log warning messages indicate potential issues may cause critical errors

 `ERROR` : log error messages that indicate failures, exceptions, or critical issues within the application.

+## In microservices architecture, how to monitor the application?

+### Euraka

+service discovery server